LYK-love/LYK-love.github.io/source/_posts/awk.md

 ---
+categories:
+- Software Engineering
+date: 2022-02-08 18:13:53
+tags: awk
 title: awk
-tags: awk
-categories: Language
-date: 2022-02-08 18:13:53
 ---

 `awk` is a an **interpreted** programming language that is good at **processing text streams**